Helping Procter & Gamble

-Predominantly an aerosol manufacturing plant, Veolia was able to help the Reading facility to reprocess every component in its aerosol cans.
-This included extracting the gases, recycling the metal can itself and processing the organic liquid for Secondary Liquid Fuel (SLF).
-SLF is subsequently used as an alternative fuel source for kilns in the cement industry.
+Veolia were able to reprocess every aerosol component, including extracting gases, recycling the metal and processing the liquid for Secondary Liquid Fuel, an alternative fuel source for cement kilns.
+Organic waste from shaving foam is composted and used in the production of turf.